mikolajkalwa/nodejs-validator-benchmark/README.md

   requested_at: '2023-11-18T19:05:46.760Z'
 }
 ```
-In the `types only` scenario, only object structure is checked (all properties are required) + all the end fields need to be of type `string`.
+In a `types only` scenario, only the object structure is checked and all the end fields need to be of type `string`.
-In `full validation` scenario, it is additionally checked if:
+In `comprehensive validation` scenario, it is additionally checked if:
 * `first` name length is between 1 and 999 characters,
 * `last` name length is between 1 and 999 characters,
 * `email` contains valid email address,